mendix/docs/content/howto/integration/consume-a-complex-web-service.md

     ![](attachments/consume-complex/18581783.png)

-9. In the final step in this wizard you can select icons that will be attached to the generated entities and create a microflow in which the imported web service is called:
+9. In the final step of this wizard you can select icons that will be attached to the generated entities and create a microflow in which the imported web service is called:

     ![](attachments/consume-complex/18581782.png)